mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 ### Load balancing for internal traffic

 Load balancing within a Kubernetes cluster is exposed through a service of type `ClusterIP`.
-`ClusterIP` is similar to a virtual IP (VIP), which presents a single IP address to the client and load balance the traffic to the backends servers.
+`ClusterIP` is similar to a virtual IP (VIP), which presents a single IP address to the client and load balances the traffic to the backend servers.
 The actual load balancing happens via iptables rules or ipvs configuration, which are programmed by a Kubernetes component called `kube-proxy`.
 By default, `kube-proxy` runs in iptables mode.
 It configures iptables to intercept any traffic destined towards `ClusterIP` and send traffic to the real servers based on the probabilistic iptables rules.